 Chili powder is the main ingredient in this recipe that gives it its flavor.
 I like to start out with 2 teaspoons of chili powder.

 If I am in a pinch, I use garlic powder since it is readily available.
 When I first made this recipe, I wasn’t accustomed to growing my own food.
 Now, I typically grow my own garlic each year so I have it on hand.
-I use 1/4 teaspoon of garlic powder or 2 to 3 cloves garlic.
+I use 1/4 teaspoon of garlic powder or 2 to 3 cloves of garlic.

 Cayenne Pepper is where this dish gets its heat from.
 A little goes a long way with this spice.
 I use 1/4 teaspoon to get a nice spicy hot dog chili sauce.